simplicitesoftware/javascript-api/README.md

 Usage
 -----

-See the [JSDoc documentation](https://simplicitesoftware.github.io/nodejs-api/) for details.
+See the [documentation](https://simplicitesoftware.github.io/nodejs-api/) for details.

 Test
 ----